 Machine de Cirque has international ambitions and wishes, through its productions, to become an exemplary ambassador of Québec circus productions around the world.▼

-New productions are also on the drawing table.
-They are based on the three pillars of the NPO's artistic signature — ingenuity, live performative music and theatrics — and carried by the collaborative spirit that fuels Machine de Cirque.
-The original performers from the initial show are the motor: they are partners and therefore take an active part in all artistic decisions.▼
+New productions are also on the drawing board.
+They are based on the three pillars of the organization's artistic signature — ingenuity, live performative music and theatrics — and propelled by the collaborative spirit that drives Machine de Cirque.
+The original performers from the very first production are the motor: they are partners who take an active part in all artistic decisions.▼

 As an international circus performer and a trained engineer, Vincent is a jack of all trades.
 He just loves multi-disciplinary projects.
 He is also interested in using day-to-day items as circus-act props and vice versa.
 Always eager to learn, each project becomes a new opportunity to learn.

 Yohann has used his creative, entrepreneurial and human spirit to create great projects.
 In addition to performing on many stages around the world, his duo has collected 40 million views on the internet.
 This incredible achievement is matched by his pride in having been a designer for Cirque du Soleil, but mostly for earning a living following his passion.

 A multidisciplinary circus performer who came from the École de cirque de Québec and the École Nationale de cirque de Montréal, Raphaël was a huge success on the world stage as part of the “Les Beaux Frères” duo, especially with juggling, acrobatics and comedy.
 Versatility, imagination and innovation are the keys to his success.